adsk-ui/idiomatic.js/readme.md

 ### Build & Deployment Process

 Projects should always attempt to include some generic means by which source can be linted, tested and compressed in preparation for production use.
-For this task, [grunt](https://github.com/gruntjs/grunt) by Ben Alman is second to none and has officially replaced the "kits/" directory of this repo.
+For this task, [grunt](https://github.com/gruntjs/grunt) by Ben Alman is second to none and has officially replaced the 'kits/' directory of this repo.

 ### Test Facility

 Projects _must_ include some form of unit, reference, implementation or functional testing.
-Use case demos DO NOT QUALIFY as "tests".
+Use case demos DO NOT QUALIFY as 'tests'.
 The following is a list of test frameworks, none of which are endorsed more than the other.

  * [QUnit](http://github.com/jquery/qunit)
  * [Jasmine](https://github.com/pivotal/jasmine)